Ernie Easter - Ed Tech III

 Fun Facts: Deb loves gardening, the New England Patriots #TB12, Harry Potter, and fishing with her family.
 She tends to get a little competitive when fishing, but says she often wins.
 She also loves barbecuing in the summer and watching sunsets.
 She encourages everyone to stop by her office anytime for a cup of tea!

-Ms. Morrow comes to Baxter from the Children’s Dyslexia Center, where she taught reading for 5 years.
+Previous to joining Baxter, Ms. Morrow was with the Children’s Dyslexia Center, where she taught reading for 5 years.
 She supports students at Baxter with reading, writing, and organization.
 She loves working one on one with kids and believes that an essential part of supporting them is getting to know the students and their challenges.
 She believes helping students to understand how they learn and how to advocate for what they need is one of the most important things educators can teach them.

 Ms. Morrow has a BA in psychology from the University of Massachusetts at Boston, along with a smattering of graduate work in special education.
 She holds a targeted need certification in Special Education and is working toward full certification.